salsabilmislat/reading-notes/Read201.md

 ***How to write script for a web page?***

 **you can link it in When you want to use JavaScript with a web page you use the HTML <script> element to tell the browser it is coming across a script.
-Its src attribute tells people where the JavaScript file is stored.**
+Its src attribute tells people where the JavaScript file is stored**